JosephEyler1/Tech-Quiz-Testing-Cypress/README.md

 ## Installation

 The project can be accessed at the repository.
+Install dependencies as needed.

 ## Usage